Adversarial Camera Alignment Network for Unsupervised Cross-camera Person Re-identification: Experiments

 \textbf{OCE VS. ACE.} As analyzed in Section~\ref{SEC:AC-2}, we prefer the OCE-based scheme rather than the ACE-based scheme.
 In this part, we conduct a comparison between ACE and OCE in Table~\ref{tab06}.
 As shown, the OCE-based scheme outperforms the ACE-based scheme on all datasets.
 This is consistent with our previous analysis.
 For example, compared with the ACE scheme, the OCE scheme increases $7.9\%$ ($47.7$ vs. $39.8$) and $8.2\%$ ($72.2$ vs. $64.0$) in mAP and Rank-1 on Market1501, respectively.
 It indicates that during reducing camera-level discrepancy because i) it is difficult to achieve the ideal minimization in Eq.~(\ref{eq22}); ii) Since the ACE-based scheme does not follow the rule of the typical GANs~\cite{goodfellow2014generative} to design the discriminator loss, it cannot effectively achieve the multi-camera adversarial task.
 The concrete analysis is given in Section~\ref{SEC:AC-2}.

 \textbf{Distribution Visualization.} We examine the inter-camera (cross-camera) discrepancy to validate the effectiveness of GRL and OCE.
 In this experiment, to measure the inter-camera discrepancy, we use $d_{\mathrm{inter-camera}}=\frac{1}{C}\sum_{c=1}^{C}\left \| \overline{X}_{c}-\overline{X} \right \|_{2}$, where $\overline{X}_{c}$ is the sample mean of the $c$-th camera class and $\overline{X}$ denotes the mean of all samples. $C$ is the total number of cameras.
 These distances are calculated in Table~\ref{tab07}, where Baseline denotes ``Only $\mathcal{L}_{\mathrm{Triplet}}$'' in Eq.~(\ref{eq10}).
 Firstly, for the inter-camera discrepancy, both the GRL-based and OCE-based schemes achieve smaller distances than Baseline because Baseline does not attempt to reduce the cross-camera discrepancy.
 This demonstrates that the proposed MCAL can make each camera aligned as much as possible.
 Besides, this experiment also shows that the OCE-based scheme achieves the smallest distance, showing its best capability in reducing the discrepancy across cameras on Market1501, DukeMTMC-reID and MSMT17.
 This is attributed to the proposed special camera-label assigning scheme.
 Additionally, we visualize the data distributions obtained by the feature representation from Baseline, ACAN-GRL and ACAN-OCE in Fig.~\ref{fig7}.
 The result further illustrates the efficacy of the camera-alignment module in the proposed framework.
-As seen, on MSMT17, the blue samples are more dispersed by the OCE scheme when compared with Baseline and the GRL scheme.
-Based on the above results and analysis, we can observe that \textit{the OCE scheme can well achieve camera alignment over the GRL scheme, while this does not mean that using OCE can obtain better performance than the GRL scheme in our unsupervised cross-camera person Re-ID.} For example, on Market1501, although using the OCE scheme can better reduce the data distribution discrepancy than the GRL scheme in Table~\ref{tab07}, the latter can obtain better Re-ID performance than the former in Table~\ref{tab05}.
+As seen, compared with the baseline method, our method makes samples closer in the feature space (Fig.~\ref{fig7} (a) vs. Fig.~\ref{fig7} (e) and Fig.~\ref{fig7} (b) vs. Fig.~\ref{fig7} (f)), \ie, there are more unoccupied regions in Fig.~\ref{fig7} (e) and Fig.~\ref{fig7} (f) than Fig.~\ref{fig7} (a) and Fig.~\ref{fig7}(b), respectively.
+This smaller feature space illustrates that the data-distribution discrepancy across different cameras is smaller (\ie, $d_{\mathrm{inter-camera}}$ is a smaller value).
+Besides, on MSMT17, the blue dots have a high concentration in a small region in Fig.~\ref{fig7} (b) (\ie, baseline), which means samples from this camera could form a specific sub-region of the feature space.
+Differently, these blue dots in Fig.~\ref{fig7} (f) (\ie, our method) are well scattered in the feature space, which shows our method can achieve better alignment of the samples from different cameras than the baseline.
+Based on the above results and analysis, we can also observe that \textit{the OCE scheme can well achieve camera alignment over the GRL scheme, while this does not mean that using OCE can obtain better performance than the GRL scheme in our unsupervised cross-camera person Re-ID.} For example, on Market1501, although using the OCE scheme can better reduce the data distribution discrepancy than the GRL scheme in Table~\ref{tab07}, the latter can obtain better Re-ID performance than the former in Table~\ref{tab05}.
 The main reason has been discussed in Section~\ref{SEC:AC-2}.